nihongodera/php-mecab-documentation/README.md

 The University of the Ryukyus Department of Mechanical Systems Engineering maintains a php-mecab API documentation page that can be useful.
 [http://mechsys.tec.u-ryukyu.ac.jp/~oshiro/php_mecab_apis.html](http://mechsys.tec.u-ryukyu.ac.jp/~oshiro/php_mecab_apis.html)

-The MeCab documentation is here on github, but its in Japanese only.
+The MeCab documentation is here on github, but its in Japanese only and is a little outdated.
 [http://taku910.github.io/mecab/](http://taku910.github.io/mecab/)

-jordwest has translated parts of it into English here.
+jordwest has translated parts the MeCab documentation into English here.
 [https://github.com/jordwest/mecab-docs-en](https://github.com/jordwest/mecab-docs-en)

 The MeCab api documentation is up on googlecode.